UtokaSan/UtokaSan/README.md

 <b>📌 About me :</b>

-◼ I've 21 years old
+◼ I am 21 years old

 📚 In 1st year at Ynov Toulouse